 Felony Reckless Driving

-If you hit and kill a pedestrian as the result of driving recklessly, you could be charged with felony reckless driving causing injury or death.
+If you hit and kill a pedestrian as a result of driving recklessly, you could be charged with felony reckless driving causing injury or death.

 Penalties for felony reckless driving can include: